ZSL 200 logo

 The London Water Vole Recovery Programme

-The London Water Vole Recovery Programme was created with the aim of restoring water voles to the capital, an area where they once thrived.
+The London Water Vole Recovery Programme (LWVRP) was created to restore water vole across the capital, an area where they once thrived.

 Water vole swimming out of burrow